neuvector/docs/user/pages/05.policy/03.admission/docs.md

 <strong>Test the Admission Control Connection Button</strong>

-In the NeuVector Console in Security Risks -> Admission Control, go to the admission control Advanced Setting and click the "Test" button.
+In the NeuVector Console in Security Risks -> Admission Control, go to More Operations ->  Advanced Setting and click the "Test" button.
 NeuVector will modify service neuvector-svc-admission-webhook and see if our webhook server can receive the change notifification or if it fails.

 1. Run
 ```